PatrickMagAnime/schulevault/Klassen 1-Matura/4.Klasse/Englisch/Vocab Book.md

 	works mostly away from the company premises
 - temp(orary worker)
 	employed for a short time (e.g. to cover for a sick employee)

+- **Corporate information**: This refers to official details or data about a company, such as its structure, financial status, ownership, business activities, and key personnel.
+Corporate information is often used for legal, financial, and business purposes.

+- **Office cubicle**: An office cubicle is a small, partially enclosed workspace separated from neighboring workspaces by partitions.
+Cubicles are commonly used in offices to give employees individual working areas while still sharing the same larger room.

+- **Open-plan office**: An open-plan office is a large workspace where many employees work together in the same room without dividing walls or cubicles.
+This layout is designed to encourage communication and collaboration among workers.

+- **Nine to five job**: A “nine to five job” refers to a traditional full-time job with regular working hours, typically from 9:00 AM to 5:00 PM, Monday to Friday.
+It symbolizes a standard office work schedule.

+- **Time off in lieu**: Time off in lieu is when employees are given paid time off instead of overtime pay for extra hours worked.
+For example, if someone works extra hours one day, they might take those hours off on another day instead of receiving extra pay.